-As a result, in 2004 Nyack Hospital and John Bosso, M.D., Chief of Allergy and Immunology and Medical Director of Allergy and Asthma Consultants of Rockland and Bergen, created a new Aspirin-Desensitization Program.
-The first of its kind in the region, this program involves giving patients increasing doses to deter their body’s reactions to the medication in a controlled medical setting.
+As a result, in 2004 Nyack Hospital and John Bosso, M.D., Chief of Allergy and Immunology at Nyack Hospital and graduate of the allergy/immunology fellowship at Scripps Clinic (where the procedure was initiated and perfected) created a new Aspirin-Desensitization Program.
+The first of its kind on the East Coast, this program involves giving patients increasing doses of Aspirin to deter their body’s reactions to the medication in a controlled medical setting.

 Since its inception, the program has grown dramatically and Dr Bosso has successfully desensitized over 700 patients with AERD; as a result our program is the busiest in the Eastern United States.
 Benefits of taking Aspirin after the desensitization procedure include: decreased nasal congestion, fewer nasal polyps, less sinus infections and asthma symptoms, reductions in the need for prednisone and sinus surgery procedures.
 In addition, most patients have an improvement in their sense of smell and overall quality of life.